 Brave Browser Review 2020 | Deep-Dive into Brave & BAT Ecosystem

 The Brave Browser and associated ecosystem is truly an innovative and revolutionary piece of technology.
 Brave excels in the areas of privacy and security, with a plethora of built-in features to keep users stay safe whilst browsing the internet.
 The browser has developed significantly since the early releases, with initial bugs fixed and support for extensions from Chrome Web Store now built in.
 Switching to a safer, faster, more private browser that pays you to use the internet has never been easier!
-The only major downside of Brave is blocking of useful tracking, such as Google Analytics or cookies from referral programs, which ultimately can harm publishers.
+The only major downside of Brave blocking useful tracking, such as Google Analytics or cookies from referral programs, which ultimately can harm publishers.
 Check out our detailed review of Brave Browser below.

 - From the user perspective, one of the greatest advantages of Brave currently seem to be for mobile.
 Given that up to 50% of monthly data goes to loading ads and trackers, which in turn can reduce battery life by up to 21%, Brave for mobile can save both time and money.
 On average, pages load up to 8x faster!
 That said, Brave on desktop is reportedly 2-3x faster than Chrome or Firefox.

 - Users not only save, but can actively earn money through opting in to view ads, receiving 70% of advertisers profits.
 You can choose to view a min of 1 and max of 5 ads per hour.